 I cant’ wait to get my grips on the XTC Tools and the RISC-V Tools.
 Depending on them also being free.
 Plus, the new timing analysis for these deterministic xcore machines.
 No cache!
 XMOS must have had a second thought on the future of the xta tool, like an ad for a development engineer recently suggested.
 Perhaps even timing analysis across communication, task to task?

 I guess that XMOS would say that since they now port freeRTOS then I don’t need combinable tasks, not even xC’s interface.
 They may be right; but it certainly is an abstraction up.
 Some competitors would run Zephyr on their boards (My Zephyr RTOS notes), which is very nice.
-But no xcore RISC-V with hardware threads on the metal.
+But nothing like an xcore RISC-V with hardware threads on the metal.
 I just’ cant’ wait!

 I assume that XMOS would say that it was good that I started with their board, the startKIT.
 My first commit on the aquarium project was 21May2017.
 The fishes have lived there since 25Nov2017.
 My present project has 12000 xC lines, most of them my own: My Beep-BRRR notes (movie).
 Even I, being retired and sitting here alone, have a code base (My xC code downloads page).
 Then, a year ago the xTIMEcomposer 14.4.1 had not been updated for a year.
 I still use it.
 The XTC with